FredKSchott/snowpack/docs/04-scripts.md

 }
 ```

 Note that `$1` can be used with a script modifier to reference the original script.
-This is useful so that you don't need to copy-paste a script in two places.
+See section on [Script Variables](#script-variables) above.

 ### Build Script Plugins